f4exb/sdrangel/swagger/sdrangel/examples/Readme.md

     - URI: `/sdrangel/deviceset/{deviceSetIndex}/channel/{channelIndex}/settings`
     - HTTP method: `PATCH`

-<h2>ptt_active.py</h2>

-Handles the switchover between two arbitrary device sets
-  - Both device sets should have the reverse API feature set with the address and port of this server
-  - Once in place and you have started one of the devices you should only stop one or the other never start.
-There are two reasons for this:
-    - This module reacts on an action already taken so if you start Tx then the Rx is not stopped immediately and damage to the Rx could occur.
-If you start with a stop action you cannot get in this situation.
-    - For half duplex devices (only the HackRF) it will lock Tx or Rx.
-You can always recover the situation by stopping the running side.
-  - There is no assumption on the Rx or Tx nature you may as well switchover 2 Rx or 2 Tx
-  - Both devices have not to belong to the same physical device necessarily.
-You could mix a RTL-SDR Rx and a HackRF Tx for example

-Depends on `flask` and `requests`: to install do `pip install flask requests` in your virtual environment.

 <h2>ptt.py</h2>

 Implements a basic push to talk (PTT) feature.
 Verifies that devise set #0 is a Rx and that #1 is a Tx.
 Stops streaming on one device and start streaming on the other depending on the PTT move (Rx to Tx or Tx to Rx).